MicrosoftDocs/winrt-api/windows.foundation/eventregistrationtoken.md

 Represents a reference to a delegate that receives change notifications.

 > **.NET**
 > When programming with .NET, this type is hidden.
-If you're an advanced scenario developer, then use [System.Runtime.InteropServices.WindowsRuntime.EventRegistrationToken](/dotnet/api/system.runtime.interopservices.windowsruntime.eventregistrationtoken?view=dotnet-uwp-10.0&preserve-view=true).
+For advanced scenarios, use [System.Runtime.InteropServices.WindowsRuntime.EventRegistrationToken](/dotnet/api/system.runtime.interopservices.windowsruntime.eventregistrationtoken?view=dotnet-uwp-10.0&preserve-view=true) instead.
 >
 > [**C++/WinRT**](/windows/uwp/cpp-and-winrt-apis/)
 > In the C++/WinRT language projection, this type appears as [winrt::event_token](/uwp/cpp-ref-for-winrt/event-token).